wicked-rainman/ESP32Dispatcher/README.md

 ### Method:

-+ Create a link list of function pointers.
-Each entry in the list indicates how long the function should be delayed for prior to execution and how much time the function should be given to execute.
++ The dispatcher creates a link list of function pointers.
+Each entry in the list indicates how long a function should be delayed for prior to execution and how much time the function should be given to execute.
 These times are specified in milliseconds.
-Typically, this creation takes place in startup code.
+Typically, the list creation takes place in startup code.
 For example:

 ```
 #include <Dispatch.h>
 Dispatch myjobs;                       //Create a dispatch instance

 void setup() {
-  Serial.begin(115200);               //Set up the serial port Etc

   myjobs.add(Function1, 2000,5);      //Add Function1 to the list.
                                       //Run every 2 seconds, expire after 5Ms
   myjobs.add(Function2, 5000,1000);   //Add Function2 to the list.